i000313/test-repo/README.md

 # Polarity Propagation Algorithm - Introduction

-This Java code implements two algorithms to propagate the �positive�, �negative� and �neutral� polarity of words over a graph of *synonyms* and *antonyms*.
+This Java code implements two algorithms to propagate the `positive`, `negative` and `neutral` polarity of words over a graph of *synonyms* and *antonyms*.

-The application can be run from the command line and through a Java API.
+The application can be run from the **command line** and through a **Java API**.
 In both cases it is required:

-- A set of words classified as �positive� and �negative� (and eventually as �neutral�);
+- A set of words classified as `positive` and `negative` (and optionally as `neutral`);
 - A graph of unclassified words.
-In this graph, a node represents a word and a edge represents a sysnonym or an antonymy between two words.
+In this graph, a node represents a word and a edge represents a **sysnonym** or an **antonymy** between two words.

-As output one gets the graph nodes classified as �positive�, �negative�, �neutral�, �ambiguous�, and �unknown�.
+As output one gets the graph nodes classified as `positive`, `negative`, `neutral`, `ambiguous`, and `unknown`.

-**EXAMPLE 1:**

-Suppose that we have the following graph of unclassified words (words without polarity).
-(This kind of graph can be build from a dictionary, a thesaurus, a wordnet, etc.
+### EXAMPLE 1

+Suppose that we collect from a dictionary, thesaurus or wordnet a bunch of words and their synonyms and antonyms.
+Then, we built the following graph.
+In this initial graph words are not classified with a polarity.

 ![tiny-undirected-graph-of-english-words](/test-resources/figures/ex01-undirected-graph-state-01.png)

-Them we classify a small set of these words as �positive�, �negative� and �neutral�.
+Them we classify a small set of these words as «positive», «negative» and «neutral».
 We call these words, seed words.
 In this case, we cassify `good` as **positive**, `bad` as **negative**, and `common` as neutral.